 Core Dataset for Spinal Muscular Atrophy (SMA)

-This page contains information about the core dataset for TREAT-NMD registries which are collecting data on people with SMA.
+This page contains information about the core dataset for TREAT-NMD registries which are collecting data on individuals with SMA.
 This dataset was expanded in September 2018 in order to better inform on the natural history of SMA, and provide data to support post-marketing surveillance (safety and effectiveness) for new treatments.

 This work is under the governance of the TREAT-NMD Global Database Oversight Committee (TGDOC) Chairs: